 I use OpenVAS almost all the time because you can run scans effortlessly in the background, and it sometimes comes up with interesting findings.

 Now, this again is up to personal choice; I’ll just leave a list of Tools I like and use regularly below.
 You can also read the Best Ethical Hacking Tools article that goes a bit more in-depth.

 - Firefox (for surfing)

-It’s installing all my basic tools, you can check it out on my Github.
+It installs all my basic tools.
+You can check it out on my Github.

 I use NordVPN in this example because that’s what I am currently using myself.
-I have an affiliation with both NordVPN and PIA, so if you decide to sign up with them, use my link and I get a small provision, helping me to pay for server cost.
+I have an affiliation with both NordVPN and PIA, so if you decide to sign up with them, use my link, and I get a small provision, helping me to pay for server costs.
 As always, I only recommend stuff that I personally use.

 To connect you type:

 This connects you to NordVPN.
 To show settings and modify them, type: